Critiq vs SourceTree

 | Conflict Resolution | Inline conflict resolution in-context Resolve conflicts while staying in the same review and diff workflow. | Traditional merge conflict tools Supports conflict workflows through established Git GUI patterns and external merge tool integration. |

-| Code Intelligence | Deep LSP integration where reviews happen Hover types, go-to-definition, references, and symbol search in diff and review surfaces. | Basic code browsing focus Useful file navigation, but less emphasis on full LSP-driven intelligence inside review contexts. |
+| LSP Navigation | Deep LSP integration where reviews happen Hover types, go-to-definition, references, and symbol search in diff and review surfaces. | Basic code browsing focus Useful file navigation, but less emphasis on full LSP-driven intelligence inside review contexts. |

 | Code Review | Primary product strength First-class PR and branch review workflows with inline comments, hunk tracking, and stateful review flow. | Supports review-adjacent tasks Capable for Git operations around review, with less dedicated emphasis on deep review UX. |

-| AI Features | Built-in diff-focused AI Explain changes, triage risk, suggest improvements, and generate commit messages via Claude, ChatGPT, Gemini, local models, and custom endpoints. | AI not a primary native pillar Teams commonly rely on external tools and platform integrations for advanced AI review assistance. |
+| AI Features | Built-in diff-focused AI Explain changes, triage risk, suggest improvements, and generate commit messages via Claude, ChatGPT, Gemini, GitHub Copilot, local models, and OpenAI-compatible endpoints. | AI not a primary native pillar Teams commonly rely on external tools and platform integrations for advanced AI review assistance. |

 | Platforms | Desktop native macOS, Windows, Linux. | Desktop native macOS, Windows. |